rumax/react-native-PixelsCatcher/README.md

 ### Configuration

+There are two options to define config:

+  - Using `pixels-catcher.json` file in the root of the project
+  - Using `package.json` file with new property `PixelsCatcher`

-In `package.json` add the following the `PixelsCatcher` sections according to the following format:
+And both of these two options should describe the configuration according to the following format:

 ```
 PixelsCatcher: {